 Moxy is an oxygen sensor.
 Through the application it is preparing it monitors the oxygenation of certain muscles while you are training.
 Obviously this type of accessory would previously need an additional screen to display the information, as it would be a closed communication between the Moxy device and the display.
 Now thanks to Connect IQ that data can reach the display of the watch with all the necessary information.

 Komoot is a navigation application that provides turn-by-turn directions.
-Instead of displaying a predefined route you're navigating, it would show you when you need to make a detour and how much distance is left to do so.
-Komoot already has a mobile phone application with thousands of routes to run or walk.
+Instead of showing a predefined route that you are navigating, it would show you when you have to take a detour and how much distance is left to do so.
+Currently Komoot already has a cell phone app with thousands of running and walking routes.

 The functionality of these applications will not depend on the clock where they are installed, regardless of the size or shape of your screen (square or round).
 That is, the applications will work the same in the Vivoactive, a midrange clock, or an Epix, which will be the maximum exponent within the Garmin range.